jeanpauphilet/msPCA/README.md

 - `tpm(M, k, type = c("Sigma", "X"), ...)`: single sparse PC via truncated power method.

 `mspca()` returns an object of class `mspca` with `print()` and `summary()` methods.
-Both read everything they report from the object, so neither needs the covariance matrix passed back in. `summary()` reports the non-redundancy violations under the constraint type that was used to fit, and says so in its header; pass `feasibilityConstraintType` explicitly only to inspect the solution under the other definition.
+Both read what they report from the fitted object, so neither needs the covariance matrix passed back in. `summary()` reports the non-redundancy violations under the constraint type used to fit; pass `feasibilityConstraintType` explicitly to inspect the solution under the other definition.

 Useful optional arguments in `mspca()`: